 If the thoughts are as they were at the beginning, the emotions return to their human nature.
 There will be no harm in movement, and movement remains as stillness.
 If a thought changes and is followed by an evil one, then the active state [of mind] will keep moving.
 This is why the superior man has the wisdom to be cautious of [mind] movement.

 The heart-mind can be the manifestation of human nature.
-The prerequisite is to be potential to control the minds.
+The prerequisite is to be able to control the mind.
 Specifically, being aware of the natural goodness of the human heart, which prompts the mind to move from the desire.
 Consequently, mind activity moves from movement to stillness.
-The stillness refers to a mental state that is not moving by any desires, it denotes a state of self-restrained.
+The stillness refers to a mental state that is not moving by any desires, it denotes a state of self-restraint.

 In addition, the key to the process of movement to stillness lies on the exploration and development of the du entity.
 Liu further indicates: